Crispy fried mozzarella balls are a delectable vegetarian appetizer or snack served with roasted tomato sauce. Any cheese lover’s dream!

-I don’t know about you but crunchy, gooey fried mozzarella is most definitely the most dreamy appetizer to me.
+I don’t know about you but crunchy, gooey fried mozzarella balls are most definitely the most dreamy appetizer to me.
 I mean, who could say no to that?
 It’s a showstopper of note.
 I love serving it with roasted tomato-basil sauce to cut through the richness of the cheese.
 But word of warning: double on this recipe because these have a knack of disappearing pretty quickly.

 Full recipe and amounts can be found in the recipe card below.

-- Breadcrumbs.
+- Bread crumbs.
 I used panko but you can use fresh or dried breadcrumbs too.

 - Garlic powder.